Skip to main content

 Inject Random

-Injects a given random number of Scenario copies (virtual users) by rate during a given duration.
-With this simulation, you control the Scenario injection rate and injection interval.
-Each Scenario copy(virtual user) behaves like a short-running thread that runs only once and then is destroyed.
+Injects virtual users (Scenario instances) at a random arrival rate within a defined min and max range during a given duration.
+Each Scenario instance behaves like a short-running thread that runs only once and then is destroyed.

 When to use

 Use it when you want to maintain a random rate of requests without being affected by the performance of the system you load test.
-Usually, this simulation type is used to test Open systems where you control the arrival rate of users.
-Additionally. it is used to test Websites, HTTP API.
+Usually, this simulation type is used to test Open model where you control the arrival rate of requests.

 info